AdobeDocs/experience-manager-guides.en/help/legacy-product-guide/user-guide/publish-aem-sites.md

-Once you’ve published the Sites page, you can also use them on any Adobe Experience Manager Site.
+Once you've published the Sites page, you can also use them on any Adobe Experience Manager Site.

 ## Options menu for an Experience Manager Sites